msyamkumar/cs220-f20-projects/lab-p13/README.md

 <img src="scatter.png">

-If we want to draw a fit line, we need to add some fitted height values to match the age values we already have in a DataFrame.
+If we want to draw a fit line, we need to add some fitted height values to match the age values we already have in the trees DataFrame.
 Let's use a slope of 2.

 ```python